MicahXX/Shenanigan-bot/README.md

 ## Development notes

 - Add new slash commands by creating modules in the `commands/` directory.
-- `ai.py` contains the integration with the language model — adjust prompt templates and parameters there.
+- `ai.py` contains the integration with the language model, adjust prompt templates and parameters there.
 - `tasks.py` manages the scheduled job; change frequency or behavior there.
 - The repository is private and currently does not include a license file.